 Local-first as the basis for privacy

 Local-first means your data lives first and permanently on your own device, not on a provider's server.
 This lowers the risk of data leaks, keeps you independent of a running cloud service, and fits the privacy mindset well.
+It also means the app's funding model — even one based on ads — never needs your financial figures, because those figures never leave your device in the first place.
 If you still want to sync across several devices, an end-to-end encrypted sync option serves you better than an open cloud: only your own devices can read the data.
 What matters is that the app works fully without sync and that syncing stays voluntary.

 Education, not advice.
 How we work and check figures: Editorial.
 Figures as of 2026, last reviewed 07/04/2026.